atulya-jain/atulya-jain.github.io/_pages/research.md

   <details>
     <summary>Abstract</summary>

    I study the strategic interaction between a benevolent sender (who provides data) and a biased narrator (who interprets data) who compete to persuade a boundedly rational receiver (who takes action).
-The receiver does not know the data-generating model and must choose between models provided by the sender and the narrator.
-The receiver chooses the model using the maximum likelihood principle, selecting the one that best fits the data given her prior belief.
-The sender faces a trade-off between providing information and minimizing misinterpretation.
-I show that full disclosure can be suboptimal and even backfire.
+The receiver does not know the data-generating model.
+She chooses between models provided by the sender and the narrator using the maximum likelihood principle, selecting the one that best fits the data given her prior belief.
+The sender faces a trade-off between providing precise information and minimizing misinterpretation.
+Surprisingly, full disclosure can be suboptimal and even backfire.
 I identify a finite set of models that contain the optimal data-generating model, which maximizes the receiver’s expected utility.
-The optimal model ensures a positive value of information for the receiver.
+The sender can guarantee non-negative value of information, preventing harm from misinterpretation.
 I apply this framework to information campaigns and employee feedback.

   </details>